Astrophysics and Cosmology

 Shirley Ho is a cosmologist whose interest ranges from theory to observations, and whose research involves both simulations and analysis of large scale structure surveys such as the Sloan Digital Sky Survey III or of the cosmic microwave background data from Planck HFI and LFI.
 She primarily works on utilizing the large scale structure and cosmic microwave background to understand the beginning of the universe, the dark components of the universe such as dark energy and dark matter and its lighter but equally elusive contents such as neutrinos and the evaluation of the universe.
 Her recent interest focuses on the use of a standard ruler called Baryon Acoustic Oscillations via various large scale structure tracers, such as the 3D clustering tracer of large scale structure.

 Rachel Mandelbaum's research interests are predominantly in the areas of observational cosmology and galaxy studies.
 This work includes the use of weak gravitational lensing and other analysis techniques, with projects that range from development of improved data analysis methods, to actual application of such methods to existing data.
-Currently, she is focusing on data from the SDSS (including the ongoing SDSS-III), and is working on upcoming surveys including Hyper-SuprimeCam (HSC) and LSST.
+Currently, she is focusing on data from the SDSS (including the ongoing SDSS-III), and is working on upcoming surveys including Hyper-SuprimeCam (HSC), LSST, HSC, LSST, and Euclid.

 Jeffrey Peterson's group carries out cosmological observations using the 21 cm emission line of neutral hydrogen.
 The group is involved in projects using existing telescopes to make three dimensional maps of 21 cm emission for redshifts around ten.
 These maps will be used to study the first stars and their interaction with surrounding gas.
 The team also designs and builds 21 cm telescopes.
 In particular, the group is working to build the Cylinder Radio Telescope in Morocco.
 This 10,000 square meter telescope will map most of the sky at redshifts near one in order to constrain models of Dark Energy.